 Kiyomizu Dera: Unfortunately, this temple was under construction while we were in town and will be undergoing renovations until March 2020.
 You can still visit, but much of it is under scaffolding, making photos a bit less than ideal.
 The grounds and surrounding gardens seem worth the visit, although we eventually decided to skip in order to head to Nara Park.

 Nara Park: Speaking of Nara, I have to say, this was such a highlight for me.
 Literally, my cheeks hurt that entire day from smiling too much.
 Granted, we had a bit of a snafu en route (Heather had a really scary allergic reaction at a ramen shop), but once that crisis was averted (and she safely made it back to Kyoto to take refuge at the St. Regis Hotel), I made my way straight to the park that is said to be covered with deer.
 And let me tell you, there are deer everywhere.
 They’re extremely friendly and not afraid of people in the slightest.
 Of course, if you happen to pick up a few deer snacks (they sell them in the park), you’ll make some furry friends quite quickly and they can get a bit aggressive, if you tease them.
-(So don’t tease them!)
+(So don’t tease them!).
+Maybe they will have some great deer feeders to keep deers happy.
+If you want to learn more about deer feeders get more information from sites like feedthegame.com.
+So if you spot deer feeders you might be able to buy some snacks to add to the feeders.
+This is a great idea if you want to feed them but you prefer to see them from a distance.
+I personally like to get up and close though.
 If you happened to catch my Instagram Stories that day, you know how giddy I was.
 I was basically chatting with each deer I passed, half tempted to take one home with me like ol’ Audrey here.
 What do you think Elvis would say? 🙂

 Geisha spotting: Sigh.
 What I wouldn’t have given to have a geisha spotting during the trip!
 I guess I can’t say I was surprised though.
 Every article I read said geisha spottings are rare and you have to be quick and in just the right spot at the right times to maybe catch one of them on their way to meet clients for the evening.
 This write up was extremely helpful though.
 My two cents: hang out in Gion on Hanami-koji-dori around dusk/early evening, on a weekend if you can swing it.
 And if all else fails, you’ll end up seeing some adorable mother/daughter duos dressed up in their kimonos.